 The Century Freeway was originally planned as part of the 1960s master plan for the California freeway and expressway system, but in 1968, it received interstate designation and federal funding.
-By 1972, 2,000 parcels had been acquired and 7,000 people displaced.472 Plans called for 4,000 additional parcels displacing another 14,000 people along the route.
-Paramount's sacrifice included 421 parcels for clearance-half of which were razed by July 1972.473
+By 1972, 2,000 parcels had been acquired and 7,000 people displaced.
+477 Plans called for 4,000 additional parcels displacing another 14,000 people along the route.
+Paramount's sacrifice included 421 parcels for clearance-half of which were razed by July 1972.
+478

 That same year, a class action suit, Keith vs. Volpe, was filed by thousands of plaintiffs including the Sierra Club, the National Association for the Advancement of Colored People, the Environmental Defense Fund, and the Hawthorne Freeway Fighters.
 The class action suit was granted an injunction that tied the project up in the courts into the late 1970s.
 The result was a blighted area of vacant homes that fostered degradation and crime.
 Once the class action suit was resolved, budget cuts resulted in a reduction of the width of the freeway and number of on/off ramps.
 The city of Paramount, which had historically been supportive of the freeway - anticipating its positive impact on the city's ability to recruit and sustain industry - now balked when the number of ramps in/out of the city was cut in half.
 The Century Freeway finally opened in 1993.
-The freeway is discussed in greater detail in the infrastructure section below.